 There is here, however, another warning for all possessed of certitude about the immutability of their moral stances.
 By the 1840s slavery, only decades earlier taken for granted across the globe (including by many Christians), was seen as savagely reprehensible by nearly all.
 If one thinks of how rapidly other strongly held convictions have melted away under force of law, it gives pause for thought.
 One might cite capital punishment, blood sports, corporal punishment and attitudes towards divorce, promiscuity or homosexuality as examples.
 If attitudes about these can change in a decade or less, what remains secure?
 But this is not an area that Dominion explores.
 Holland does, however, let us know that if non-abolitionist Christians had to change their certitudes about slavery and find reason in the Bible to do so no less did Islam.
 The difference between the two religions, Holland says, was that the new interpretations of the Qur’an were derived not from Muhammed, or Muslim jurists, but from the apostle Paul.
 He also applauds the abolitionist campaign for its lack of cynicism and for being at odds with Britain’s interests, both geopolitical and economic.
 In other words, its altruism.
 This volte-face moved slavery among Muslims from being an institution approved since Adam to being a concept which Islamic scripture condemned (417).
 The change took only twenty years to complete.

 Shortly before the author plunges us into the maelstrom of Victorian ‘science’ he makes an important point again about the word ‘secular’.
 He has already told us of its ultimately Christian origins but now reminds us that the concept is not one of neutrality as so many today like to think.
 The word, he says, should act as a signpost to the fact that there are two worlds and to Christianity’s infinite capacity for evolution.
-The current reviewer would say that it speaks of a world that exists outside the other world, which cannot see into that world, or better put, cannot see beyond its own world for that is a tiny ‘windowless’ universe as C.S.
-Lewis once said.
+The current reviewer would say that ‘secular’ reminds us that such a world is limited to the viewpoint of its own day.
+A viewpoint that cannot see beyond its own closed presuppositions and which enclose it in a tiny ‘windowless’ universe (as C.S.
+Lewis once said).
 These are surely useful ideas for Christians to be familiar with.

 On one superb page (430), Holland makes a list of historical falsifications including the idea that Christians ‘with their fanatical hatred of reason and their determination to eradicate pagan learning’ had held the world back from progress.
 He concludes with a stinging indictment of popular attitudes to historical events: ‘That nothing is this narrative was true did not prevent it from becoming a widely popular myth’.
 He then deliciously adds that Darwin’s belief in universal laws comprehended by human reason in a world that was both beautiful and wonderful links him directly to the distant and saintly monk, Peter Abelard, in the twelfth-century University of Paris.
 In the explosion of learning which that persecuted originator of medieval disputation was so much responsible for, Abelard was hounded for his pursuit of ‘secular’ arts and his love of Eloise.
 I like to think Darwin would be delighted with the comparison.